calpoly-lib/gatsby-artcollection/content/pages/rfp.md

 **The total artist stipend is a budget of $15,000.**

-(On-campus housing will be provided by Cal Poly Corporation for finalists who reside outside of a 50 mile radius from San Luis Obispo, CA)
+_(On-campus housing will be provided by Cal Poly Corporation for finalists who reside outside of a 50 mile radius from San Luis Obispo, CA)_

-**Deadline: Monday May 16th 5:00 p.m.
+**DEADLINE: Monday May 16th 5:00 p.m.
 PDT**

  Contact: Catherine J. Trujillo • 805-756-6395 • ctrujill@calpoly.edu